 Our self-interest turns everything into a machine to cater to our wants.
-But it also renders us grateful, courteous, forgiving and prompt to team with those who might help us to gain our ends.
+But at the same time it renders us grateful, courteous, forgiving and prompt to team with those who might help us to gain our ends.
 It has faith in nothing, but will bow down to anything that might raise it.
-It resents all rivals, but will serve any scheme that seems to serve it.
+Though resenting all rivals, it will serve any scheme that seems to serve it.
 It is love of self, more than love of others, that ‘beareth all things, believeth all things, hopeth all things, endureth all things.’
 It sits enthroned in our hearts and in the world as the great anarch and the great autocrat.
 No cause is too hallowed or too profane for it to conscript for its own use.

 It is the world that lives by faith, hope and charity, faith in its own gratifying lies, hope that its greed will one day land the prize it craves, and charity for the rogues who keep it going.

 Ambitious schemers make up a grotesque menagerie.
 Some puff up like toads to several times their real size.
 Some slither rat-like through crannies too strait for the rest of us.
 Others, like caterpillars, chew up a fat harvest.
 And some, like a troop of ants, branch into a number of sections, and seem to swarm far and near.

 Those who vaunt that they are paid to do what they love are willing to love whatever they are paid to do.
 Those who boast of their incorruptibility often lease out their souls for a low rent.
 And yet some who have made their fortune from an occupation grumble and mutter how dear it has cost them.

 I won’t do a thing if I can’t squeeze out of it some private good.
 Yet there’s next to nothing that I won’t do, since I soon find a private good in doing it.
 ‘We can all begin freely,’ as Austen points out.
 Though we may choose a scheme or occupation with no thought of our own gain, how could we stick at it for long, if it yields us no advantage?